Home » Main Course » Jalapeno Lime Shrimp

 Ingredients

-• 1 lb. peeled and deveined jumbo or large shrimp
+• 1 pound peeled and deveined jumbo or large shrimp

-• 1 tbsp. minced fresh jalapeno approximately 1 average jalapeno
+• 1 tablespoon minced fresh jalapeno approximately 1 average jalapeno

 • 1 garlic clove minced

-• 2 tbsp. olive oil or avocado oil divided
+• 2 tablespoons olive oil or avocado oil divided

 • 2 limes the juice of